FeaturesPluginsDocs & SupportCommunityPartners

-Welcome to the NetBeans IDE 5.0/5.5 FeedReader tutorial.
-The FeedReader application that you build in this tutorial is a simple RSS/Atom feed browser, modeled after the Sage plug-in for Mozilla Firefox.
+Welcome to the NetBeans Platform Feed Reader tutorial.
+The Feed Reader that you create in this tutorial is a simple RSS/Atom feed browser, modeled after the Sage plug-in for Mozilla Firefox.
 It presents a tree of feeds with subnodes representing individual feed entries that you can open in a browser.
-As an example, here a feed entry from the PlanetNetBeans RSS feed is opened in the IDE's internal browser:

 Setting Up the Application